-- 78. Illumination Foundation's unlawful searches required female residents to publicly expose themselves to shelter staff and residents during searches, endure improper touching of their breasts, be subjected to "pat downs" on exposed portions of their bodies not covered with clothing, be searched multiple times per day even when they had not left the shelter premises, and risk eviction from the shelter if they protested. - 79.
-Although Illumination Foundation also required male residents at La Mesa to be searched when they return to the facilities, these searches were significantly less intrusive.
+- 87. The staff at La Mesa and Courtyard routinely subjected women residents to unlawful sexual discrimination and harassment, including groping, other unwanted touching, leering, lewd comments, and propositioning.
+Security personnel at La Mesa also subjected women residents to physically invasive searches.
+These acts created a hostile living environment and forced women residents to endure this harassment as a condition of their shelter stay. - 88.
+Illumination Foundation's unlawful searches required female residents to publicly expose themselves to shelter staff and residents during searches, endure improper touching of their breasts, be subjected to "pat downs" on exposed portions of their bodies not covered with clothing, be searched multiple times per day even when they had not left the shelter premises, and risk eviction from the shelter if they protested. - 89.
+Although Illumination Foundation also required male residents at La Mesa to be searched when they returned to the facilities, these searches were significantly less intrusive.
 Staff only patted down the outside of the men's clothing, had them remove their shoes, and sometimes made the men roll-up their pants legs to show their socks.
-Men did not have to lift up their shirts or pull out their pant waistbands in order for staff to check if they have any contraband near their private areas. - 80.
+Men did not have to lift up their shirts or pull out their pant waistbands in order for staff to check if they have any contraband near their private areas. - 90.
 Shelter security had no discretion as to whether to conduct such searches of shelter residents.
 Shelter staff demanded that security perform complete body searches on shelter residents upon entry.
 Some security personnel complained to shelter staff about their requirement to conduct invasive body searches but were told by shelter staff that they were required to do so.
-Staff members directed security personnel that if they did not follow staff orders regarding searches and security, they would be fired or transferred.
+Staff members directed security personnel that if they did not follow staff orders regarding searches and security, they would be fired or transferred. - 91.
+Illumination Foundation contracted with Protection America to provide security personnel during some of the times that certain Plaintiffs lived at La Mesa.